 - Don't accept money back because that won't change the situation in general.
 (It can be quite satisfying to see how nervous they suddenly get when you insist on getting the complaint sheet.)

 - If they refuse to give you a complaint sheet, you are allowed to call the police to inform them that they are not issuing a complaint sheet.

 - The best thing is to fill it out immediately at the place, but you can also do it later at the consumer's office.
 You need to fill in your personal data and those of the establishment.
 Then you have 20 days to hand in one of the three copies of the original out to the responsible administration service, together with all that you think could be of help as evidence of the incident that you wish to report.
 The second copy is for you and the third one will be kept by the establishment.

 You can also complete the complaint sheet online at the website of the Catalan Consumer Protection Office, the Agencia Catalana del Consum (link given below).
 The only problem is the website and the forms are only in Spanish or Catalan, as well as the information on the website.
 They have a special section for European consumer's complaints.
 If you want to go to the office: it is near the Metro: Maria Cristina (Green Line, L3).
 You need to call them before going to make an appointment, they speak English.
 They were not able to inform me about how to proceed in case you are visiting from abroad.
 Therefore, I would recommend you talk to the European unit to try to get some help there.
 Please find the contact details below:

 Agència Catalana del Consum

 Please find the direct link to the European part of the official website of the Agencia Catalana del Consum below:

-By following the link below, you arrive directly to the online complaint form to fill in at the Agencia Catalana del Consum:
+By following the link below, you can download a complaint form to fill in at the Agencia Catalana del Consum: